Go To Previous Page 2

 Working Roles:

-• Collecting DNA samples from crime scenes
+• Collecting DNA samples.

-• Maintaining accurate records of DNA databases
+• Maintaining DNA databases.

 2. Forensic Fingerprint Analyst